joshdabosh/writeups/2020-NACTF/README.md

 ## Covid tracker tracker tracker
+> Pwn 500, 40 solves
+> You've heard of COVID trackers, you might have heard of COVID tracker trackers, but what about COVID tracker tracker trackers?
+This one is a little rough around the edges, but what could possibly go wrong?
+>
+> nc challenges.ctfd.io 30252
+>
+> -asphyxia

 No PIE, so we can poison tcache and point it to `setvbuf@got` to read a libc pointer.
 Then, we can poison tcache again to write `system` to `__libc_free_hook`.